winitzki/scall/tutorial/programming_dhall.md

 The `if/then/else` construction fails to typecheck even though we expect both `if` branches to return `Text` values.
 If we are in the `if/then` branch, we return a `Text` value (an empty string).
-If we are in the `if/else` branch, the value `x` is `False` and so `y` must have type `f False = Text`.
+If we are in the `if/else` branch, we return a value of type `if x then Natural else Text`.
+That type depends on the value `x`.
+In the `else` branch, `x` is `False` because the `if/then/else` construction begins with `if x`.
+So, the `else` branch must have type `f False = Text`.
-But Dhall does not implement this logic and cannot see that the branches will have matching types.
+But Dhall does not implement this logic and cannot see that both branches will have the same type `Text`.

-Because of this and other limitations, one can make only an occasional use of dependent types in Dhall.
+Because of this and other limitations, dependent types in Dhall can be used only in sufficiently simple cases.

 ## Function combinators